LoiseMulwa/pizza-place/README.md

 + [Authors Info](#author-Info)

 ## Description
-<p>Welcome to pizza area.This is a website that show cases and tells our customers more about us.You can select the type of pizza you want ,the toppings and the crust then make your order.</p>
+Welcome to pizza area.This is a website that show cases and tells our customers more about us.You can select the type of pizza you want ,the toppings and the crust then make your order.